anangaur/entropy-packages/README.md

 # entropy-packages
-An erratic repository with sample packages
+An erratic repository with sample packages.